wrathematics/float/README.md

 ## 1.859433
 ```

-So it's actually almost 2 times faster to do the crossproduct in this case with floats, even counting the cost of conversion both ways.
+So it's almost 2 times faster to do the crossproduct in this case with floats, even counting the cost of conversion both ways.
+Which makes sense.